MathieuTurcotte/node-precond/README.md

 - messageFormat: error message format template
 - formatArgs: arguments to be substituted into the message template

-Ensure that expression is a function.
+Ensures that expression is a function.
 Throws an `IllegalArgumentError` if expression isn't a function.
+Returns the value of the expression that was validated.

 #### precond.checkIsObject(expression, [messageFormat, [formatArgs, ...]])